MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/whats-new/2020/06/devtools.md

 #### <a name="first-meaningful-paint-deprecation"></a>Première désintécation Paint significative

-First Meaningful Paint \(FMP\) is deprecated in Cev 6.0.
-FMP a également été supprimé du panneau **Performances.**  **La plus grande Paint** contentful est le remplacement recommandé pour le FMP.  <!--For an explanation of why it was deprecated, navigate to [First Meaningful Paint][WebDevFirstMeaningfulPaint].  -->
+First Meaningful Paint \(FMP\) is deprecated in 6.0.
+FMP a également été supprimé du panneau **Performances.**  **Le plus grand contenu Paint** est le remplacement recommandé pour le FMP.  <!--For an explanation of why it was deprecated, navigate to [First Meaningful Paint][WebDevFirstMeaningfulPaint].  -->

 <!--todo: add Largest Contentful Paint when section available  -->
 <!--todo: add First Meaningful Paint link and note when available  -->